08walkersj/Solar_Wind_Tools/README.md

 - We have only implemented the newell coupling function.
 Please add new ones such as Milan so others can use it.

 ## To do (list of possible new developments to do)
-- Speed up omni download with parallel downloads.
-Rather than appending to HDF one file at a time batch download multiple files in parallel and append to the HDF file.